Inn Valley Autobahn: Importance

 The Kufstein–Innsbruck section, together with the Brenner Autobahn and the German A93 and A8, form the main transport axis from Munich over the Alps to Verona and Modena.
 In addition the A12 links Tyrol via the so-called German Corner (Deutsches Eck) to Salzburg and the West Autobahn (A1) to Vienna.

 The A12 was the first autobahn in Austria that was equipped with an intelligent transportation system.
 These overhead signs provide information to the motorist on every type of situation (road conditions, traffic, weather, etc.) as well as speed limits.

+Environmental issues

+In 2005, and again in 2011 after Austrian legislation was changed, the European Court of Justice declared that rules prohibiting use of part of the A12 by lorries of over 7.5 tonnes carrying certain goods were an unjustified restriction of the free movement of goods within the European Union, one of the fundamental principles of EU law.
+This was despite the fact that the Austrian legislation was a response to EU directives on air quality.

-During summer vacation period 2019, every weekend from mid-June to mid-September, on the section around Innsbruck as well as on A13 (Austria) Brenner Autobahn it is not allowed to leave the motorway in case of traffic jams.
-This measure is a controversial issue.
+During the summer vacation period in 2019, every weekend from mid-June to mid-September, on the section around Innsbruck as well as on A13 (Austria) Brenner Autobahn it was not allowed to leave the motorway to avoid a traffic jam.
+This measure was a controversial issue.
 The most important reason is to protect the local population suffering from the consequences of the denser traffic on rural roads leading parallel to the motorway.
-This kind of evasion traffic leads to another congestions, noise and pollution.
-On the other hand, local hotel and restaurant owners are worried about forfeits.
+This kind of traffic leads to additional congestion, noise and pollution.
+On the other hand, local hotel and restaurant owners were worried about loss of business.
 Furthermore, whoever wants to avoid the traffic jam will find a pretext for his intention to leave the motorway in case of an inquiry by the Austrian police.
 However, there is no obligation to show a confirmation for a hotel reservation along the road.